 There are more chances for financial loss as there are more changes that take place within the organization.

-With the application of this theory, men are replaced by machines which in turn lead to unemployment.
-By this way, fewer employees are required and many are chucked out from work.
+With the application of this theory, men replaced by machines which in turn lead to unemployment.
+In this way, fewer employees required and many chucked out from work.

 12. Adverse effects:

 The scientific management theory pushes workers to rush to complete their work and complete work within the stipulated time.
-By this way, there is an adverse effect on the health of the workers.
+In this way, there is an adverse effect on the health of the workers.

-Productivity and profitability were given importance which leads to exploitation of employees and they associated in trade unions.
+Productivity and profitability give importance which leads to exploitation of employees and they associated in trade unions.
 This led to the mistrust amongst employees and management.

 14. Wrong assumption:

-According to Frederick Winslow Taylor theory of motivation, employees do not naturally enjoy work and they require close observation and control.
-Taylor’s assumed that workers focused and was motivated by means of financial gains.
-But the real truth is that the employees aren’t motivated by finance aspects but by non-finance incentives such as social needs and more.
+According to Frederick Winslow Taylor’s theory of motivation, employees do not naturally enjoy work and they require close observation and control.
+Taylor’s assumed that workers focus and motivated by employing financial gains.
+But the real truth is that the employees not motivated by finance aspects but by non-finance incentives such as social needs and more.

 15. Follows narrow application:

 The scientific management theory focuses on a narrow application.
 They are applied only at times when there is a quantitative measuring of the employees.
-The theory is applied only for certain factories where the performance is measured in a quantitative manner.
-The theory is not adopted in the service sector as here the performance is not measured in a quantitative manner.
+The theory applies only to certain factories where the performance measure quantitatively.
+The theory not adopted in the service sector as here the performance not measured quantitatively.